egtann/migrate/README.md

 Adding `-skip` will populate the `meta` table with the history to that point, and then run all migrations beyond that point.
 You only need to pass the `-skip` flag one time per database.

+## Known limitations

+The following features are not available yet but will be added:

+* **Comments:** Currently there's no support for comments in the migration files.
+* **Other databases:** There's no support for any database other than MySQL.
+  Ultimately `migrate` will be refactored into a library that exposes an interface, making development for arbitrary storage backends straightforward.